61040-fa24/lec-vue/README.md

 This repo contains the starter code for our Vue lectures on Wed Oct 2 and Mon Oct 7.

+You can see the state of our code at the end of lecture on Wed Oct 2 in the [corresponding branch](https://github.com/61040-fa24/lec-vue/tree/oct2), and the [associated PR](https://github.com/61040-fa24/lec-vue/pull/1/files) gives you a diff.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).